leocavalcante/siler/docs/graphql/subscriptions.md

 The result will not be immediate since we are now listening to new messages, not querying them.

-Let's take a mutation from our [previous guide](README.md).
-Open the Graph*i*QL app into another tab and execute:
+Let's take a mutation from the [previous guide](README.md).
+Open the Graph*i*QL app in another tab and execute:

 ```graphql
 mutation newMessage($roomName: String) {